jennywohlfahrtstaetter/portfolio-website-jekyll/privacy.md

 We do not use plugins provided by social media platforms on our website.
 Our users can thus share the content of our website in social networks in compliance with data protection regulations, without the operators of the networks creating complete browsing profiles.

-#### Instagram
-Our website integrates a plugin showing our photos posted on the social media platform Instagram.
-The provider of Instagram is Instagram Inc., 1601 Willow Road, Menlo Park, CA 94025, USA.

-The plugin does not store personal data.
-However, your IP address may be stored on Instagram's server.
-We integrate our Instagram images on our website to keep our readers informed about our current travel destinations.
-Furthermore, displaying our Instagram images serves to provide the best and most complete representation of our travel content.
-This constitutes a legitimate interest under Article 6(1)(f) of the GDPR.

-Further information on handling user data can be found in Instagram's privacy policy at: [Instagram Privacy Policy](https://help.instagram.com/155833707900388){:target="_blank"}.

 ## 5. Analysis Tools and Advertising

 #### Google Analytics 4